 We are recognizing that, while the progress has been enormous, there is still much to be done.

-We heard some compelling data on new generations of targeted drugs that are better tolerated, may be safer and easier to use because they have fewer interactions with other drugs and foods, and in some cases, are more effective.
-Examples include experimental reversable BTKis that are active when CLL has stopped responding to the approved medications and a new PI3Ki with an improved safety profile that causes less colitis and pneumonitis than the approved molecules.
+We heard some compelling data on new generations of targeted drugs that are better tolerated, may be safer, and easier to use because they have fewer interactions with other drugs and foods, and in some cases, are more effective.
+Examples include experimental reversible BTKis that are active when CLL has stopped responding to the approved medications and a new PI3Ki with an improved safety profile that causes less colitis and pneumonitis than the approved molecules.

 We read several studies where MRD (measurable residual disease) testing is being increasingly recognized for the powerful predictive tool that, in some trials now, is guiding therapy.